-AUT to offer NZ's first medicinal cannabis paper
+AUT to offer medicinal cannabis paper

 AUT will become New Zealand's first university to offer a postgraduate paper on medicinal cannabis.

-From semester (starting July 20), The Science of Medicinal Cannabis will be offered by AUT's School of Science.
+From next semester (starting July 20), The Science of Medicinal Cannabis will be offered by AUT's School of Science.

 The paper is described as Cannabis 101 for those interested in the medicinal cannabis industry, Dr Ali Seyfoddin, course leader and senior lecturer in drug delivery, said.